This post may contain affiliate links. See our disclosure policy for details.

 grades 1-12, text & hands-on

 Pandia is a favorite of secular homeschoolers.
 They offer engaging, academically focused materials that can be used with multiple children across similar grade levels.

-Level 1, grades 1-6 (History Odyssey and NEW History Quest) engages students with hands-on activities including timelines, maps, crafts, art, and cooking projects.
-These levels include a full text of narrative-based history curriculum that provide a full year of instruction each: Early Times, Middle Ages, Early Modern, and Modern Times.
+Level 1, grades 1-6 (History Odyssey and NEW History Quest) engages students with hands-on activities.
+Includes timelines, maps, crafts, art, and cooking projects.
+Narrative-based history curriculum for: Early Times, Middle Ages, Early Modern, and Modern Times.

-Level 2, grades 5-9 will transition students to learning more independently with a focus on logical thinking and investigating different view points.
-The four year curriculum includes Ancients, Middle Ages, Early Modern, and Modern Times which build on the foundation created with level 1.
+Level 2, grades 5-9 transitions students to focus on logical thinking and investigating different view points.
+The four year curriculum includes Ancients, Middle Ages, Early Modern, and Modern Times.

 Level 3, grades 9-12 is still in development, however the first two years, Ancients and Middle Ages is available now.
-In the high school years, this curriculum takes on developing a thesis, analyzing events in history and forming a persuasive argument, classic literature, and research projects.
+This curriculum takes on developing a thesis, analyzing historical events, forming a persuasive argument, classic literature, and research projects.